 A portion of the produce of the earth (or the fruits of our labor) consecrated and set apart for special purposes.
 The dedication of a tithe to God was recognized as a duty before the time of Moses.
-Abraham paid tithes to Melchizedek (Genesis 14:20; Hebrews 7:6); and Jacob vowed unto the Lord and said, “Of all that thou shalt give me I will surely give the tenth unto thee.”
-The first Mosaic law on this subject is recorded in Leviticus 27:30-32 .
+Abraham paid tithes to Melchizedek (Genesis 14:20; Hebrews 7:6); and Jacob vowed unto the Lord and said, “of all that you give me I will give you a tenth” (Genesis 28:22) The first Mosaic law on this subject is recorded in Leviticus 27:30-32.
 Subsequent legislation regulated the destination of the tithes.

 The tenth Abraham gave in Genesis 14:18-20 represented the whole–everything he had.
 In giving the tithe, Abraham simply acknowledged that everything he had belonged to God.